 Not only money, but also time is a big issue.
 While presidential elections begin as soon the previous election is over with formal announcement beginning two years before, the entire nation is engulfed with election fever that is sending the nation to the emergency room.

 In contrast, Europe elections are short, to the point, with little money involved.
 Germany, France, and England national elections are held within few weeks not more than 3 months, with financial contributions so strictly controlled, it would give both Democrats and Republicans heart attacks.

 Political advertising is so limited that voters in Europe are spared the lies, the frauds, the half truth the misleading 30 seconds advertisement, with France limiting each party to a 90-second national political ad.
 That is it… only 90 seconds per political party.
 Our neighbor to the north, Canada had its last elections lasting only 11 weeks, which was deemed too long.
 Brazil like the US elections is too expensive and of course too corrupting.

 Imagine a national election costing few hundred million.
 Maybe we would be given a better message?

 Any country that relies on big money, big SuperPacs, Superdelegates, big contributions from big-time billionaires and oligarchs is not democratic, and then the Electoral College is another issue.

-Posted by Sami Jamil Jadallah on April 3, 2016, With 1621 Reads Filed under Of Interest.
+Posted by Sami Jamil Jadallah on April 3, 2016, With 1626 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.